 What is the Bernina Express?

 The Bernina Express is one of the world’s most celebrated scenic trains.
-It runs between Chur or Davos in Switzerland to Tirano in Italy, and crosses the Swiss Engadin Alps.
+It runs from Chur in Switzerland to Tirano in Italy, and crosses the Swiss Engadin Alps.
 Much of the journey is on the Rhaetian Railway, which is a UNESCO World Heritage Site.

 The train gets its name from the Bernina Pass, which you will climb slowly but surely, which will earn you incredible views.
 The descent towards Poschiavo is equally inspiring, and many take the trip solely for the famous Brusio Spiral Viaduct between Poschiavo and Tirano.